Skip to Content

 St. Augustine experienced a renaissance during the Gilded Age, funded by barons of industry who were drawn by its location and historic charm.
 You can explore their over-the-top architectural additions to the city within a few impressive blocks.

-the beautiful courtyard of flagler college.
+The beautiful courtyard of flagler college.

 5. Start at Flagler College, which has a gorgeous courtyard gracing its main building.
 The college is relatively young, but this main hall dates from 1888 when it Henry Flagler built it as a luxury hotel.
 It’s architecture was inspired by the city’s Spanish colonial past.